Expert guidance from our chief Daru-walla, for the perfect way to serve for our Permit Room Old-Fashioned bottled cocktail at home. Continue reading

 A messy to-do of cucumber, onion and tomato.
 A little lime lifts the whole affair.

 Corn-on-the-cob, grilled over charcoal fire, then finished with butter, chilli, salt and lime, Chowpatty beach style. *with olive oil instead of butter

-Fluffy ice flakes steeped in kokum fruit syrup, blueberries, chilli, lime, white and black salt.
-The first spoonful tastes bizarre.
-The second spoonful is captivating.
+Fluffy ice flakes steeped in kokum fruit syrup, blueberries, chilli, lime and black salt.
+To the uninitiated, the first spoonful may surprise.
+The second is captivating.

 Silky caramelised basmati rice pudding cooked nicely with vanilla-infused coconut milk, cardamom and cashews.
 Cooled and layered with blueberry compôte.